apache/datafusion-comet/docs/source/user-guide/overview.md

 - 3.3.x
 - 3.4.x

-Experimental support is provided for the following versions of Apache Spark:
+Experimental support is provided for the following versions of Apache Spark and is intended for development/testing use only and should not be used in production yet.

 - 3.5.x
 - 4.0.0-preview1